retorquere/zotero-better-bibtex/README.md

 For standalone Zotero, do the following:

-1. In the main menu go to Tools → Add-ons
+1. In the main menu go to Tools > Add-ons
-2. Select ‘Extensions’
+2. Select 'Extensions'
-3. Click on the gear in the top-right corner and choose ‘Install Add-on From File...’
+3. Click on the gear in the top-right corner and choose 'Install Add-on From File...'
-4. Choose .xpi that you’ve just downloaded, click ‘Install’
+4. Choose .xpi that you’ve just downloaded, click 'Install'
 5. Restart Zotero

 This extension aims to make Zotero effective for us LaTeX holdouts.
 It adds the following features: